astronomer/airflow-guides/guides/scripts-bash-operator.md

 Using the `BashOperator` is the easiest way to run a script in a non-Python programming language in Airflow.
 It is   possible to run a script in any language that can be run with a bash command.

 In this example, we run a script written in JavaScript to query a public API providing the [current location of the international Space Station](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).
-The query result will be pushed to XCom, and a second task extracts the latitude and longitude information in a script written in R and print them to the console.
+The query result will be pushed to XCom, and a second task extracts the latitude and longitude information in a script written in R and prints them to the console.

 The following steps are required: